- 1 Top 7 Best Cold Brew Coffee Makers

 The Hamilton Beach 57.5oz or 1.7L Cold Brew Coffee Maker has one of the largest capacities on the list, second only to our final entry, the Kitchentoolz 1 Gallon maker.
 The carafe — or pitcher — is made of BPA-free borosilicate glass and its dishwasher safe.
 The mesh filter is made of stainless steel, while the cap is hard plastic.
 Brews take 12 to 24 hours, and you can make coffee, tea and other beverages with the unit.
 A bottom cap includes a non-slip design to prevent the carafe from toppling, but it also detaches easily so you can empty the coffee grounds or tea inside without making a huge mess.

 Despite the large capacity, the Hamilton Beach carafe does not come with an airtight lid, so storing coffee or beverages inside for extended periods is not recommended.
 That said, you can make quite a bit using this unit so it’s great for families or social gatherings.
 It’s also great for anyone that wants quick, easy access to their cold brews.
 As for the price, it’s relatively cheap, one of the cheapest compared to everything else on the list.
+With coffee covered, all you’ll need is your best centrifugal juicer to start your morning out right.

 #7 Kitchentoolz 1 Gallon Premium Cold Brew Coffee Maker – Best Ready-to-ServeWHY WE LIKE IT: If you’re interested in capacity above all, the Kitchentoolz 1 Gallon Premium Cold Brew Coffee Maker is it.
 It’s an excellent choice for social gatherings or larger brews.
 Plus, it has a screw-on, airtight lid that can preserve your beverage for an extended period.
 Also, the glass pitcher is dishwasher-safe.